gamingrobot/gamingrobot.github.io/content/posts/floating-point-hell.md

 ---

-# How to fix it
+## How to fix it

-The easiest way to fix this is to encode the int64 to a string, that way when parsed in JavaScript the number is properly represented.
+The easiest way to fix this is to encode the int64 to a string, that way when parsed in JavaScript the number is represented correctly.

-Below I have added `json:",string"` tag to the end of every int64, this tells the `encoding/json` package to encode that field as a string instead of a integer.
+Below I have added `json:",string"` tag to the end of every int64, this tells the `encoding/json` package to encode that field as a string instead of an integer.

-## Go
+### Go

 Base data structure with tags